Attacks on Christians in Karnataka: Police colluded with Hindutva groups, finds report

 After studying incidents of violence against Christians in Karnataka, the People’s Union for Civil Liberties came up with a pattern of how mobs function.

 First, the leaders of Hindutva groups organise a mob and identify places in their locality where Sunday prayers take place.
-Then, the mob informs the local police station of the attack that they will carry out, the report said
+Then, the mob informs the local police station of the attack that they will carry out, the report said.

-The human rights groups added that 25 to 30 people from the mob force their way into the place of worship, accuse pastors of converting Hindu people to Christianity.
+The human rights groups added that 25 to 30 people from the mob force their way into the place of worship, accuse pastors of converting Hindus to Christianity.
 They hurl casteist abuses and beat people with rods and sticks, the report found.
 Women are attacked “physically, verbally and sexually”, the report said.

 Soon after, the police enter, use abusive language with worshippers and “violently demand identity documents”, the People’s Union for Civil Liberties said.